StephenBanbury/jekyll-blank-template/_posts/GAM720/2020-02-02-humble-beginnings-part1.markdown

 ---
 layout: post
-title: Week Two - Humble beginnings
+title: Humble beginnings | Ideation Part 1
 published: true
 ---

-## Forming an idea
+## The germ of an idea

 **My initial idea** stems from twin desires to create a collaborative, interactive, ‘multi-player’ space in Virtual Reality and to develop ways for educational or therapeutic (such as autistic spectrum disorder) activities to take place.